ruanyl/reapex/README.md

 > Action Types are just string constants, and Action Creators are "function constants".
 One can derive Action Type and Action Creator from a reducer function.
 Why would I have to create them manually?

 > Reapex simplified the creation of Action Type/Action Creator/Reducer and combined them to one concept which is called "Mutation".
-It .
+It lets you focus on writing the code logic, not copy/paste boilerplates.

 #### As the application grows, the code should be robust enough to scale.